haysconun/blastospim-processing-pipeline-Jupyter/README.md

 If the user is unable to launch Jupyter lab on a machine with GPU(s), the user should consult our other documentation (ADD LINK HERE) for how to train neural networks via SLURM script (using sbatch).

+## Download smaple data for training.

+TODO: insert python script which can be run to download data from google drive

+## Copy model you would like to finetune (assuming you have already downloaded our models above).

+TODO: insert example copy command

+## Download jupyter notebooks for finetuning and evaluating

+TODO: These will actually be included in this same git repo. (both the finetuning and evaluating)

+##

 ## Guide to loading jupyter notebook properly on Flatiron Cluster

 ```